sholloway/big-data-tables/running-notes.md

 - Need to install a specific version of Java
   With Nix 2.0 there is fetchTarball and fetchGit.
   Can download the Zulu derivation and override it
-- After lots of monkeying around I realied that python 3.11 isn't supported with Spark 3.3.1.
+- After lots of monkeying around I realized that python 3.11 isn't supported with Spark 3.3.1.
 There is a [PR](https://github.com/apache/spark/pull/38987) that adds support that has been merged by the Spark team for Spark 3.4.
 Unfortunately, I don't know when 3.4 will be done.